Endemic Species of Dominica

 Birds

 Dominica is home to three prominent endemic bird species.
-Two are parrots, symbols of the island’s commitment to biodiversity conservation:
+Two are parrots, national symbols of the island’s commitment to biodiversity conservation:

 - Sisserou Parrot (Amazona imperialis) – Known locally as the Imperial Amazon Parrot, this critically endangered bird is Dominica’s national bird and found mainly in high-elevation forests.